-This year-long farmer-led training and support program is designed to help early career farmers, committed to creating a sustainable farm business, achieve their goals.
+Heartland Farm Beginnings is an intensive, farmer-led training and support program designed to help early career farmers achieve their goal of creating a sustainable farm business.

-- Learn critical farm management skills such as creative financing and innovative marketing strategies, record keeping, and financial management;
+- Learn holistic farm management skills, such as innovative marketing strategies, record keeping, and financial management;

 - Join a vibrant network of local and ecologically-minded farmers, developing relationships with new and experienced practitioners.

-The program is applicable to early career farmers managing a diversity of operations that focus on sustainable and organic production.
-Individuals should be currently farming (1-10 years experience) or have experience working on farms and are in the process of planning a farm business.
-If you have questions about whether you are ready for this course, or if it is a good fit for your learning needs, please contact Rachel Tayse, Begin Farming Program Coordinator.
+- The course is designed for early career farmers that focus on sustainable and organic production.
+Participants should be currently farming or have experience working on farms and be in the process of planning a farm business.

 The Farm Beginnings Collaborative (FBC) is a national alliance of regional groups who are offering Farm Beginnings® programs in 13 states.
 OEFFA’s Heartland Farm Beginnings® is the first offered in Ohio.
 According to survey data from member organizations, these programs have graduated hundreds of farmers, with 71 percent of graduates still farming in 2016.

 This program is supported by NIFA USDA Beginning Farmer and Rancher Development Program (2019-49400-30033).